Last Updated on April 22, 2025 by Alexx

 The Bluebridge café serves up a decent menu of classic cooked meals, gourmet toasties and lots of sandwiches and other snacks.

-The brunch menu includes a smoothie bowl, eggs benedict, big breakfast and a bacon & egg buttie.
-For lunch or dinner if you want something hearty there’s a soup of the day, poké bowl, burgers, steak sandwich and fish & chips, to name a few.
-For a lighter meal there’s nachos, fries, wedges, a range of delicious toasties and hummus with flatbread.
+The brunch menu includes a smoothie bowl, eggs benedict and a big breakfast to name a few.
+For lunch or dinner if you want something hearty there are burgers, fish & chips and pizza, or for a lighter meal there are dumplings, tacos, salads and toasties.

 In terms of liquid refreshments they have local wine, beer (both craft beer and the usual suspects), non-alcoholic beverages like soft drinks and juices, tea and L’Affare coffee.